protochron/k8s-coreos-digitalocean/README.md

 ### `config.tfvars`
 Copy the `config.tfvars.template` file to `config.tfvars`.
 Set the value of the `do_read_token` variable to a read-only DigitalOcean token for your account.
+Your terraform'd resources will automatically be assigned tags but if you or your team need greater visibility into clusters we provide a `resource_prefix` configuration variable that will prepend its value to every created resource name.

 Next, you'll need to get an etcd discovery token